Shannon Walker: Astronaut career

 In May 2004, Walker was selected by NASA as an astronaut candidate as part of the 19th class of astronauts.
 In February 2006, she completed Astronaut Candidate Training, including scientific and technical briefings, intensive instruction in Shuttle and International Space Station systems, physiological training, T-38 flight training, and water and wilderness survival training.
 Completion of this initial training qualified her for various technical assignments within the Astronaut Office and future flight assignment as a mission specialist.

 On September 19, 2011, NASA announced that Walker would command the NEEMO 15 undersea exploration mission aboard the Aquarius underwater laboratory from October 17–30, 2011.
 Delayed by stormy weather and high seas, the mission began on October 20, 2011.
 On the afternoon of October 21, Walker and her crew officially became aquanauts, having spent over 24 hours underwater.
 NEEMO 15 ended early on October 26 due to the approach of Hurricane Rina.

-In 2017 Walker served as backup for NASA astronaut Joe Acaba for Expedition 53/54, and she herself was scheduled to launch onboard Soyuz MS-12 in early 2019 and serve on Expedition 59/60.
+In 2017 Walker served as backup for NASA astronaut Joe Acaba for Expedition 53/54, and she herself was scheduled to launch on board Soyuz MS-12 in early 2019 and serve on Expedition 59/60.
 She was removed from the flight and replaced with Christina Koch well before launch.

 Expedition 24/25

 Walker was assigned as backup to NASA Astronaut Jeff Williams for ISS Expedition 21/22, directly serving as backup commander for Expedition 22.
 Following the launch of Expedition 21/22 on Soyuz TMA-16 in September 2009, Walker was assigned to the prime crew of Expedition 24/25.

-On June 15, 2010, Walker launched onboard Soyuz TMA-19, alongside fellow NASA astronaut Douglas Wheelock and Roscosmos cosmonaut Fyodor Yurchikhin.
+On June 15, 2010, Walker launched on board Soyuz TMA-19, alongside fellow NASA astronaut Douglas Wheelock and Roscosmos cosmonaut Fyodor Yurchikhin.
 Two days later the trio rendezvoused with the ISS and docked to the Zvezda module, officially becoming part Expedition 24 crew.
-During Expedition 24, Walker and her two Soyuz TMA-19 counterparts made a 30-minute excursion inside of their Soyuz to move from the Zvezda module to the new Rassvet module, which had been delivered onboard STS-132 during the previous Expedition.
+During Expedition 24, Walker and her two Soyuz TMA-19 counterparts made a 30-minute excursion inside of their Soyuz to move from the Zvezda module to the new Rassvet module, which had been delivered on board STS-132 during the previous Expedition.
 The three became the first crewmembers to dock with the new module.

 Upon the departure of the crew of Soyuz TMA-18 on September 25, 2010, Walker and her two crewmates became part of Expedition 25.
-They were soon joined by the three crew members onboard Soyuz TMA-01M.
-On November 26, 2010, Walker, Wheelock and Yurchikin departed the ISS onboard Soyuz TMA-19 and began their return home.
+They were soon joined by the three crew members on board Soyuz TMA-01M.
+On November 26, 2010, Walker, Wheelock and Yurchikin departed the ISS on board Soyuz TMA-19 and began their return home.
 The three returned to Earth at 04:46 UTC on November 26, 2010, 78 kilometers from Arkalyk, Kazakhstan.